The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Methods

 Here, $\sign(\cdot)$ is the sign function and $<\cdot>_{\mathcal{A}}$ indicates an average over the attractor $\mathcal{A}$.
 The quantity $0 \leq \mu \leq 1$ measures the fraction of the points on the attractor that result in $r(\bx_s) > 0$ for some values of $\sigma$ and $\xi$.
 The term `worst-case' refers to the worst possible choice of the initial condition $\delta\hat{\bX}(0)$ for Eq.\,\eqref{deltaXX}, which is a scalar multiple of the eigenvector corresponding to the largest eigenvalue of the matrix $(\hat{Z}(\bx_s) + \hat{Z}(\bx_s)^\top)/2$.
 However, if $\delta\hat{\bX}(0)$ is chosen randomly, the initial condition will have a nonzero component along this eigenvector with probability one.
 Hence, by defining $\mu$ as above, we now can provide a probability that an increase in $\| \delta\hat{\bX}(t) \|$ will be typically seen at the initial time.

-\begin{proposition} The worst-case probability $\mu$ is a monotonically non-decreasing function of $p$. \end{proposition} \begin{proof} Since $\mu$ is a non-decreasing continuous function of $r(\bx_s)$ and $r(\bx_s)$ is a non-decreasing continuous function of $p = \sigma \xi$, we conclude $\mu$ is a non-decreasing continuous function of $p$.
-The proof is complete. \end{proof}
+\begin{proposition} The worst-case probability $\mu$ is a monotonically non-decreasing function of $p=\sigma \xi$. \end{proposition} \begin{proof} Since $\mu$ is a non-decreasing continuous function of $r(\bx_s)$ and $r(\bx_s)$ is a non-decreasing continuous function of $p = \sigma \xi$, we conclude $\mu$ is a non-decreasing continuous function of $p $.
+The proof is complete. \end{proof} { Following the same steps in Sec.\,\ref{sec:syncreactivity}, it follows from Proposition \ref{prop:mu} that for two networks $A$ and $B$, if the syncreactivity $\Xi^A > \Xi^B$, then the critical probability $\mu^A \geq \mu^B$. }